seinecle/Utils/README.md

 # Utils classes
+No dependencies.
 These are a couple of helper java classes I often use in my projects.
 They are written with a preference for speed of execution.
 Here are some that you might find most useful:

 ### Clock.java